 If a decision is made to close our school early during the day, our SchoolPing system will be used.
 We will also update the website and tweet immediately.
 Children will NOT be allowed to be collected by another adult unless parents have contacted the school to confirm this, OR they are listed as an emergency contact.

 If school remains open but the playgrounds are icy and deemed too dangerous we will inform you by SchoolPing.
 It is normally the rear of the school that is most affected by ice but due to COVID-19 we will not be able to lock the rear of the school and enter site through one entrance.
 Instead we will advise that children and their accompanying adult enter the site very carefully and follow the gritted pathways.
-Mr. Cornock follows a gritting route procedure in order of priority.
-He will not grit beyond the school site, however members of the public are encouraged to use the public yellow gritting bins to salt paths and roads.
+The Caretaker follows a gritting route procedure in order of priority.
+They will not grit beyond the school site, however members of the public are encouraged to use the public yellow gritting bins to salt paths and roads.
 Government guidance states that "You can clear snow and ice from pavements yourself.
 It’s unlikely that you’ll be sued or held responsible if someone is injured on a path or pavement if you’ve cleared it carefully.

 - Main driveway and path to the school office, round to Reception classes entrance.